Starship Titanic: Plot

 Starship Titanic begins in the player character's house on Earth, which is partially destroyed when the eponymous cruise ship crash-lands through the roof.
-Fentible, the "DoorBot", informs the player that the ship and its crew have malfunctioned and needs help to get them back to normal.
-Once the ship is taken back to space, the player meets Marsinta, the "DeskBot", who makes them a third-class reservation, and Krage, a "BellBot".
-The player begins the journey as a third-class passenger and thus cannot access many areas of the ship that are reserved for higher class passengers until he or she obtains a second-class promotion and eventually convinces Marsinta to upgrade them to first class after managing to alter her personality.
+Fentible, the "DoorBot," informs the player that the ship and its crew have malfunctioned and need help to return to normal.
+Once the ship is taken back to space, the player meets Marsinta, the "DeskBot," who makes a third-class reservation for them, and Krage, the "BellBot."
+The player begins the journey as a third-class passenger and, as a result, cannot access many areas of the ship reserved for higher-class passengers until they obtain a second-class promotion and eventually convince Marsinta to upgrade them to first class after managing to alter her personality.

-Through backstory in the ship's email system, the player learns that Brobostigon and Scraliontis, two associates of the ship's creator Leovinus, double crossed him and deliberately provoked a "Spontaneous Massive Existence Failure" by hiding the body parts of the ship's humanoid intelligence system Titania in various locations within the ship, in an effort to destroy the ship and profit from its insurance.
-After exploring the vessel and solving puzzles, the player eventually finds all of Titania's body parts and awakens her, repairing the sabotaged ship and allowing for it to be navigated.
-The player then accesses the bridge and navigates the ship back to their home in Earth.
-Throughout the game, the player meets other bots, including Nobby, the "LiftBot", Fortillian, the "BarBot" and D'Astragaaar, the "Maitre d'Bot".
+Through backstory revealed in the ship's email system, the player learns that Brobostigon and Scraliontis, two associates of the ship's creator, Leovinus, double-crossed him and deliberately provoked a "Spontaneous Massive Existence Failure" by hiding the body parts of the ship's humanoid intelligence system, Titania, in various locations within the ship, as well as planting a scuttling bomb in an effort to destroy the ship and profit from its insurance.
+However, both men perished in the attempt, and the player discovers their dead bodies on the ship.
+After exploring the vessel and solving puzzles, the player eventually finds all of Titania's body parts and awakens her, repairing the sabotaged ship and allowing it to be navigated.
+The player then accesses the bridge and navigates the ship back to their home on Earth.
+Throughout the game, the player encounters other bots, including Nobby, the "LiftBot," Fortillian, the "BarBot," and D'Astragaaar, the "Maitre d'Bot."
 The player also meets a parrot that accompanies them throughout most of the journey.

+After returning to Earth, the player gets a message from Leovinus (played by Douglas Adams) who announces that he has decided to retire on Earth as a fisherman and to find a wife.
+Depending on if the bomb was disarmed, one of two endings occurs: